Date

 Meals: B, L

-In the morning, enjoy a walking tour of Ba Dinh Square, a popular complex of cultural and historic sites.
+This morning we enjoy a walking tour of Ba Dinh Square, a popular complex of cultural and historic sites.
 This was the place where, on September 2, 1945, Communist Party leader Ho Chi Minh read the Declaration of Independence, officially establishing the nation of Vietnam.
 Today, his memory is honored by the Ho Chi Minh Mausoleum, a massive granite tomb complex inspired by Lenin’s Mausoleum in Moscow.
+Interestingly, Ho Chi Minh wished to be cremated, but the nation so mourned him that it chose instead to construct this edifice to house his remains.
+Inside, Ho Chi Minh rests in a glass sarcophagus, visible to onlookers.

-After time for lunch on your own, board your motorcoach for the 90-minute drive south to Ninh Binh, capital of Vietnam’s Red River Delta and UNESCO site known for its majestic landscapes, with sheer limestone mountains rising from rivers and rice paddies.
+After time for lunch on our own, we board our motorcoach for the 90-minute drive south to Ninh Binh, capital of Vietnam’s Red River Delta and UNESCO site known for its majestic landscapes, with sheer limestone mountains rising up from rivers and rice paddies.
 Ninh Binh also served as the first capital of ancient Vietnam in the 10th and 11th centuries CE.
+Upon arrival, we settle into our resort before taking a sunset walking tour of the surrounding landscapes, including a stop at the Thai Vi Temple and viewpoint of the Tam Coc River.
+Dinner tonight is at our hotel.

 Meals: B, D